 - 1. A newspaper's pages may be cut, collated and folded by the web press.
 Inserts may be placed into the newspaper by inserting machine or by hand.
-The newspapers may be tied into bundles and delivered either by the publisher and/or contract printer or by independent delivery contractor(s). - 2.
+The newspapers may be tied into bundles and delivered either by the publisher and/or contract printer - 2.
 A periodical may be finished by performing one or more of the tasks listed below: collating, cutting to size including die cutting, scoring and perforating, rounding corners, tab cutting, folding and gluing perfect binding.
 The periodical publisher and/or contract printer may further mail the periodical to subscribers.